 Traffic control plans (if applicable) and conceptual plans must be submitted with each encroachment permit application, along with proof of insurance.
-To apply for a permit, please complete the 2018 Encroachment Permit Application (PDF) and return via email to the General Services Department email to General Services, or return it to us in person or by mail.
+To apply for a permit, please complete the Encroachment Permit Application (PDF) and return to the General Services Department via email to Encroachment Permits, or return it to us in person or by mail.

 To better control the holiday traffic and increase driver and pedestrian safety through the holiday season, the City of Citrus Heights limits construction in the right-of-way on major streets.

 The City’s Construction Moratorium will be in effect from 5:00 pm on the Friday before Thanksgiving until the first business day in January at 8 am.
 The Moratorium applies to all construction and utility work and all oversize loads requiring a transportation permit.

 The streets included in this moratorium are as follows:

 ***NEW Holiday Moratorium – Residential & Collector Streets***

 BEGINS 5:00 PM on Friday, December 23, 2022

 ENDS 8:00 AM on Tuesday, January 3, 2023.

 Applies to all routine construction and utility work on residential streets during the week of Christmas and New Year.

 Emergency Work Only